 [Regulation 3.108 amended in Gazette 14 Dec 2004 p.
-6018.]
+6018; 6 Jan 2006 p.
+11.]

 3.109.
 Where person at risk due to excavation

-(1) If, at a workplace where excavation work is to be done, any person is at risk of injury because of the excavation work then a person who, at the workplace, is an employer, the main contractor or a self-employed person must ensure that there are erected, as closely as possible to any likely cause of the danger, suitable barriers to a height of not less than 900 mm between the person and the likely cause of the danger.
+(1) If, at a workplace where excavation work is to be done, any person is at risk of injury because of the excavation work then a person who, at the workplace, is an employer, the main contractor or a self-employed person must ensure that —

+(a) suitable barriers are erected between the person at risk and the likely cause of the danger; and

+(b) suitable signs that warn of the risk are erected at the place where the excavation work is to be done.

-(2) If, at a workplace, there is an excavated area of dimensions which enable persons to move across the top of the area then a person who, at the workplace, is an employer, the main contractor, a self-employed person or a person having control of the workplace must ensure that persons are able to move safely across the top of the area.
+(2) If, at a workplace, there is an excavated area in, around, or across the top of, which persons can move or plant can be moved then a person who, at the workplace, is an employer, the main contractor, a self-employed person or a person having control of the workplace must ensure, as far as is practicable, that —

+(a) persons can move safely in, around, and across the top of, the area; and

+(b) plant can be moved safely in, around, and across the top of, the area.

 Penalty applicable to subregulations (1) and (2): the regulation 1.16 penalty.

-[Regulation 3.109 amended in Gazette 14 Dec 2004 p.
-6018.]
+[Regulation 3.109 inserted in Gazette 6 Jan 2006 p.
+12.]

 3.110.
 No loads near excavation work